bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 :::

 6. In the tenant_portal folder of each existing tenant: `$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`,
-    edit the file **keycloak-saml.xml** to setup Bonita webapp as a Service provider working with your IdP.
+    edit the file **keycloak-saml.xml** to setup Bonita webapp as a Service Provider working with your IdP.
     + The entityID is the Service Provider given to your bonita installation.
 You can change it if you want but you need to provide it to your IdP.
     + If your IdP requires the SSO requests to be signed replace the following strings in the Keys section of the SP:
       - put your private key here